 By Elias Biryabarema

-East Africa's third-largest economy, which struck commercial hydrocarbon deposits in the Albertine rift basin along its border with the Democratic Republic of Congo (DRC (Shenzhen: 000530.SZ - news) ), expects to begin commercial production in 2016 at the earliest.
+East Africa's third-largest economy struck hydrocarbon deposits in the Albertine rift basin but commercial production has been delayed and is not expected until 2016 at the earliest.